 City staff tests the water of Foot Lake at Robbins Island (Virgil M Olson) Beach for Fecal Coliform bacteria each week from Memorial Day through Labor Day.
-Although testing is not required by Minnesota law, many public health departments and cities choose to monitor beach water quality.
+Although Minnesota law does not require testing, many public health departments and cities choose to monitor beach water quality.

 What is Fecal Coliform bacteria?

-Fecal coliform bacteria are a group of bacteria that is found in the digestive tract of all warm-blooded animals (humans, birds, mammals) and it can be an indication of the presence of fecal contamination in the water.
+Fecal coliform bacteria (FCB) are a group of bacteria found in the digestive tract of all warm-blooded animals (humans, birds, mammals).
+It can be an indication of the presence of fecal contamination in the water.
 Fecal coliform bacteria are not harmful, but the presence of fecal coliform in the water indicates that more harmful pathogens are likely to present in the water as well (since the harmful bacteria and pathogens also come from feces).

 The guideline for close body contact/water recreation set by the US Environmental Protection Agency for fecal coliform bacteria is 200 colonies per 100 mL of water.

 For more information on Recreational Water Illnesses, go to the Minnesota Department of Health website.